 Mr. Rodda also regularly represents public and private company boards of directors.
 He has counseled boards and special committees in connection with M&A transactions, internal investigations, senior management transitions, activist investor issues and corporate governance matters, as well as difficult disclosure and fiduciary duty questions.

-Mr. Rodda is a member of the board of directors of Junior Achievement of Southern California, a non-profit group dedicated to educating students about entrepreneurship, financial literacy and work readiness.
-He is a director of Friends of the Observatory, the non-profit support group for Los Angeles’ Griffith Observatory.
-Mr. Rodda is also a member of the California and Los Angeles Bar Associations.
+In 2010, Mr. Rodda was named one of California’s top 20 attorneys under 40 by the Daily Journal for his work on Berkshire Hathaway’s $44 billion acquisition of Burlington Northern Santa Fe and the merger of the William Morris and Endeavor talent agencies.
+He is a member of the board of directors of Junior Achievement of Southern California, a non-profit group dedicated to educating students about financial literacy, work readiness and entrepreneurship.
+He is also a director and the president of Friends of the Observatory, the non-profit support group for Los Angeles’ iconic Griffith Observatory.

 Mr. Rodda received his law degree from Stanford Law School, where he graduated Order of the Coif.
 He received his undergraduate degree from George Washington university, where he majored in Political Communication and graduated at the top of his class.
 Prior to attending law school, Mr. Rodda worked as an associate in the corporate communications department of the NASDAQ Stock Market.